VanDng/HTMLVideoTag/README.md

 So I have created one that fits my needs.

-# What I've done
+# Todo

 - [X] Video content is rotable with a fixed height size container.
 - [X] Video controls are not rotated along with the video content.
 - [X] Video controls are responsive.
 - [X] Enable to loop videos.
+- [X] Any setting change on a video will affect all videos on the same page.
+- [ ] Support fixed width size container.
+- [ ] Improve CSS for a higher stability.

 # Compatibility

 - [X] Google Chrome on PC.

-# Todo

-- [ ] Any setting change on a video will affect all videos on the same page.
-- [ ] Support fixed width size container.
-- [ ] Improve CSS for a higher stability.

 # Demo